appaquet/extindex-rs/README.md

 extindex [![crates.io](https://img.shields.io/crates/v/extindex.svg)](https://crates.io/crates/extindex)
 =========

-Immutable persisted index (on disk) that can be built in one pass using a sorted iterator, or uses [extsort](https://crates.io/crates/extsort) to externally sort the iterator first, and then build the index.
-The index allow random lookups and sorted scans.
+Immutable persisted index (on disk) that can be built in one pass using a sorted iterator, or can use [extsort](https://crates.io/crates/extsort) to externally sort the iterator first, and then build the index from it.

+The index allows random lookups and sorted scans.
 An indexed entry consists of a key and a value.
 The key needs to implement `Eq` and `Ord`, and both the key and values need to implement a `Encodable` trait for serialization to and from disk.

+The index is built using a skip list like data structure, but in which lookups are starting from the end of the index instead of from the beginning.
+This allow building the index in a single pass on a sorted iterator, since starting from the beginning would require knowing checkpoints/nodes ahead in the file.

 # Example
 ```rust